rmwood367/cs386-Group10-Project/Deliverables/Deliverable7.md

 -->

 *Question Average*
-Navigation: /10
+ - Navigation: 9/10
-UI: /10
+ - UI: 7/10
-Utility: /10
+ - Utility: 7/10
-Likelihood to use again: /10
+ - Likelihood to use again: 7/10
-Systems: /10
+ - Systems: 8/10

 **Reflections:**

-Features that worked well

-Areas for improvement

-Learning curve of the system

-Was the system used as intended

-Did users actions produce the intended results

-What did the users like the most

-Is our Value Proposition accomplished
+We had many features that worked well including our login page that made it very easy to get new users set up in the application.
+Some areas of improvement can be found on our movie description page and review which are functional but not fully utilized.
+We are pleased to see that our learning curve is low and the ease of use of the application is high.
+Our users used the app as intended and had mostly as intended results but as we approach the next steps focus should shift to UI changes, more coheziveness between the many pages, and add more features in areas that seem a little basic.